liljonnystyle/sf_traffic/README.md

 My second try was to cross-reference google maps API to find coordinates of all street intersections.
 Not only did this quickly blow out my daily request limit, there were maybe hundreds of drastically misplaced intersections, I had to abandon this routine.

 Fortunately I eventually found a 20+ year old code written in Fortran 77 which does this conversion!
+(Sidenote: the code's readme instructs to load it from a floppy.)
 This code can be found in the nad83 directory of this project repository.
 While using and interpretting this code was also non-trivial, it made the problem significantly easier and is a definitively robust solution.

 ##Building a "Street Graph" and a "Transition Graph"
 While I have information on each street (intersection-to-intersection), I actually lack information on legal and illegal turns.
 Morever, to properly assess ETA's, intersections can not be translated as nodes (otherwise, they would have infinite speed through zero distance, or zero weight).
 So ultimately what I need is a "transition graph," which contains street edges and transition edges.
 I am defining transition edges as an abstract edge which connects two intersecting streets.